rjodhawa/VanillaOffers/Readme.md

 GET /offers?name=xxx or GET /offers?pin=xxx or GET /offers?id=xxx
 replace xxx with the search keyword

+3. Get all offers by Main menu type option
+GET /offers?menu=xxx-xxx-xxx
+you can have one, two or multiple values in place of xxx
+xxx can contain following values ['breakfast','lunch','dinner','delivery', 'Drinks & NightLife','Takeout'] (Case-senstive)
+Please visit the sample/SampleOffer-GET to get a hint of how these queries will look like.

 # Warning:
 While using the code, please be aware of changing username and password from the app/configurations/dbVanillaConfigInfo.json also make apporpriate changes to the index.js file